 Figure 1 shows how a metabolic diversion through oxidation could give rise to Calebin A from Curcumin.

+Chemistry of Calebin A: Calebin A is 3E-4-(4- Hydroxy-3-methoxyphenyl)- 2-oxo-3-buten-1-yl (2E)-3-(4-hydroxy-3-methoxyphenyl) acrylate.
+It is curcuminoid derived from turmeric species (Zingiberaceae family).
 Even though Calebin A and Curcumin originate from the same plant and co-occur in the rhizome, Calebin A has keto and ester group structural features whereas Curcumin has 1,3-diketonic structure nearly fully enolic form.
 Curcumin is highly conjugated with bright color but Calebin A is not.
 While Curcumin is unstable in higher pH environments, Calebin A is stable in alkaline conditions.
 Both the compounds are Michael acceptors.
 Both possess anti-inflammatory and antioxidant actions.
-Some of these differential features in the structure render Calebin A as more potent agent in the protection of PC12 cells from beta-amyloid toxicity, with higher growth inhibitory properties on human hepatoma cell line HepG2 and a potent material for alleviating metabolic syndrome risk factors inclusive of underlying weight control.
+Some of these differential features in the structure render Calebin A as more potent agent in the protection of PC12 cells from beta-amyloid toxicity, with higher growth inhibitory properties on human hepatoma cell line HepG2 and a potent material for alleviating risk factors associated with metabolic imbalances inclusive of underlying weight management.